eviltester/open-source-profile/slides-export.md

 You've got to love the:

 - the output
-    - what you create and share share
+    - what you create and share
 - the process, the act of creation
 - the learning
     - improving the act of creation and sharing